sunomura/commercialization-public/manufacture/desktop/automate-windows-setup.md

 # Automate Windows Setup

-You can prevent some or all of the user interface (UI) pages from Windows® Setup from being displayed during installation.
+You can prevent some or all of the user interface (UI) pages from Windows Setup from being displayed during installation.
 The default behavior of Windows Setup is to display the Setup UI if any of the required settings are incorrect or empty.

 ## <span id="Use_an_answer_file_while_installing_Windows"></span><span id="use_an_answer_file_while_installing_windows"></span><span id="USE_AN_ANSWER_FILE_WHILE_INSTALLING_WINDOWS"></span>Use an answer file while installing Windows